Marriage Counseling

 Questions?
 Call or Email Today

-Your first session very likely will have a strong and positive impact on your relationship.
-The initial session for couples is two hours and I offer it at a discounted rate – $80.
-One hour for individuals is $40.
-For questions or to schedule a session call (512) 653-4316 or E-Mail David Cantu.
+Couples Counseling Austin – Your first session very likely will have a strong and positive impact on your relationship.
+Whether you’re dealing with communication problems, infidelity, a controlling partner, or affair recovery, we can help.
+The initial session for couples is 80 minutes and we offer it at a discounted rate.
+For individuals the initial session is 50 minutes.
+See marriage counseling rates page here.
+For questions or to schedule a session call (512) 653-4316 or E-Mail Marriage Counselor Austin.

-Following is a sampling of coaching ideas I teach and encourage you to practice.
+Following is a sampling of marital coaching ideas we teach and encourage you to practice.

 Responsibility